-Our clients live in very beautiful period home, a 19th century former vicarage, in an elevated position overlooking the Wiltshire countryside.
+Our clients live in a very beautiful period home, a 19th-century former vicarage, in an elevated position overlooking the Wiltshire countryside.
 After creating their furniture a few years ago, we were asked back to create a kitchen for their extension.
-One that would perfectly blend functionality with form and fulfil our clients needs in a very creative way.
+One that would perfectly blend functionality with form and fulfil our clients’ needs in a very creative way.

 The Kitchen and Island